phylocko/py-lg/README.md

 # Py-LG

-iHome Looking Glass written on Python
+Looking Glass for internet IX with Bird written on Python

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Creating a virtual env
+### Create a virtual env

 ```
 mkdir -p venv/py-lg